electron/electron/docs/api/content-tracing.md

 Get the current monitoring traced data.

-Child processes are typically caching trace data and only rarely flush and send trace data back to the main process.
+Child processes typically cache trace data and only rarely flush and send trace data back to the main process.
 This is because it may be an expensive operation to send the trace data over IPC and we would like to avoid unneeded runtime overhead from tracing.
 So, to end tracing, we must asynchronously ask